top of page

 The situation

-• Team members were overwhelmed, misaligned, and under-trained
+• New hires were overwhelmed and under-trained

-• Client retention was dropping fast due to poor service
+• Client satisfaction was falling fast

 Image by Austin Distel